We may earn a commission if you make a purchase through the links on our website.

 In this post, we’ll review the best and most popular Linux Package Managers.
 These include yum, DNF, apt, Pacman, zypper, Portage, and a few other honorable mentions.

-Here is our list of the best Linux Package Managers:
+Here is our list of the best Linux package managers:

 5. DNF The popular replacement for yum.
 It is now the default package manager in Fedora 22 and Red Hat Linux 8.